kongregate/kompatible/README.md

 # synapse

-An api for hosting a game on both Kongregate and Facebook
+An api for hosting games on both Kongregate and Facebook

 ## Handling kongregate and facebook credentials.